diptanu16/Diptanu_GitBash/README.md

-# This is a practice hub of GItHub
+# This is a practice zone of GItHub